drkostas/cloud-filemanager/README.md

 ## About <a name = "about"></a>

 A high-level filemanager utility for cloud services.
-Currently only Dropbox is supported.
+Currently, only Dropbox is supported.
 [PYPI Package](https://pypi.org/project/cloud-filemanager/)

 ## Table of Contents